HRPP Institutional Review Board (IRB)

 - Supplemental Application for International Research

-D. Obtain an IBC approval or exemption for the research project.
+D. Submit an IBC Application or Request for IBC Exemption Form for the research project.
 Click here for IBC webpage.

 III.
 Post-approval IRB forms:

-- To add or remove personnel from an approved study.
-SUBMIT all required forms together.
+- To add or remove personnel from an approved study, submit as one packet the following forms as required to IRBoffice@lsuhsc.edu.

 - Adverse Event Reporting Form: Unanticipated Problem/SAE Reporting Form